joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 ![Architecture Diagram](Host_a_WordPress_Website_on_AWS.png)

 ---
+# Highly Available WordPress Deployment on AWS

+## Overview

-Deploy a highly available, secure, and scalable WordPress application on AWS using a production-style, multi-tier architecture.
+This project represents a hands-on deployment of a highly available, secure, and scalable WordPress application on AWS using a production-style, multi-tier architecture.

+The implementation reflects real-world cloud engineering practices rather than a tutorial or single-instance setup.

+---

 ## Project Summary

-This project demonstrates a real-world WordPress deployment on AWS with a focus on availability, security, scalability, and operational correctness.
+A full WordPress environment was deployed on AWS with a focus on availability, security, scalability, and operational reliability.

-The architecture follows enterprise cloud design patterns rather than a single-server setup.
+The architecture was designed to eliminate single points of failure, support horizontal scaling, and follow enterprise cloud design patterns.

 ---

 ## Architecture Overview

-The solution follows a **three-tier architecture**:
+The deployment uses a three-tier architecture.

-- **Edge Tier**
+### Edge Tier

-  Application Load Balancer that receives and routes internet traffic.
+- Application Load Balancer used to receive and route internet traffic

-- **Application Tier**
+- Health checks configured to ensure traffic is sent only to healthy targets

+### Application Tier

-  WordPress running on EC2 instances managed by an Auto Scaling Group.
+- WordPress deployed on EC2 instances
+- Instances managed by an Auto Scaling Group

-- **Data Tier**
+- Instances distributed across multiple Availability Zones
+- Application layer hosted in private subnets

+### Data Tier

-  Amazon RDS for relational data and Amazon EFS for shared WordPress files.
+- Amazon RDS used for WordPress relational data
+- Amazon EFS used for shared WordPress content

-Each tier is deployed in separate subnets with controlled, least-privilege access.
+- Supports stateless application instances

+---

+## Network and Security Design

+- Separate subnets used for each tier
+- Public subnets limited to load balancer access only
+- Private subnets used for application and database layers
+- Security Groups configured using least-privilege rules
+- No direct internet access to EC2 instances or databases

+---

+## Key Implementation Outcomes

+- Multi-AZ high availability
+- Automatic scaling based on demand
+- Secure traffic flow between tiers
+- Centralized and shared file storage
+- Production-aligned AWS service usage

+---

+## Project Scope

+This project demonstrates practical experience with:

+- Designing multi-tier AWS architectures
+- Deploying scalable WordPress environments
+- Implementing secure network segmentation
+- Operating production-style cloud workloads

 ---